Inbibo/adonisfx_docs/docs/documentation/maya/simple_setup.md

 ### 2. Painting weights

 In the case of the AdnSimshape we may use the Maya Paint tool to set up and paint its paintable weight attributes.
+We will start by painting the Attraction Force weights.
+This value is flooded by default to 1, meaning that by default the simulated mesh will follow completely the animation, without displaying dynamics.

+By painting lower Attraction Force weights in the areas where we want more dynamics to be shown, such as under the neck or in the cheecks, we will allow the solver to simulate t

+After painting similar weights to the ones displayed and pressing playback to check the animation we should already see realistic dynamics being simulated in the face.